esperar/esperar/README.md

 ### Hi there👋

 **I wanna be a Front-End Engineer that is the same as Full-Stack Engineer !**
-My name is Huemang and I target to be a Full Stack Engineer so..
+My name is Huemang and I target to be a Front-End Developer so..

 ### 🌱 I'm currently learning
 [JavaScript](https://ko.wikipedia.org/wiki/%EC%9E%90%EB%B0%94%EC%8A%A4%ED%81%AC%EB%A6%BD%ED%8A%B8)